Incredible vs the WHOOP Wristband

-Incredible is a free readiness and fitness tracking app for iPhone and Apple Watch.
-WHOOP is a subscription-based wearable with its own hardware, focused on recovery, strain, sleep, and -- as of 2026 -- strength training.
-Both answer the same daily question: "How recovered am I?"
-The difference is price, hardware, and how strength training fits into the picture.
+Incredible is a free training and fitness tracking app for iPhone and Apple Watch.
+WHOOP is a subscription-based wearable with its own hardware, focused on Recovery, Strain, Sleep, and -- as of 2026 -- strength training.
+Incredible provides daily training context from sleep, vitals, and recorded training rather than a WHOOP-style Recovery product.
+The difference is price, hardware, and how strength training fits into each model.

 At a Glance